Looking for a Used Grand Am in your area?

 The looks and style of the 1999 Pontiac Grand Am earn praise from owners, who like the new engine power and improved acceleration response.
 Traction control has also been improved.
 Unfortunately, the Grand Am is still saddled with a long list of repair problems, including the quickly worn brake pads and rotors, and a new problem with window regulators.
 Overall build quality is heavily criticized.
 More minor complaints focus on the poor cupholder placement and a not particularly roomy interior.

-Talk about the 1999 Pontiac Grand Am
+What's your take on the 1999 Pontiac Grand Am?

 Pontiac Grand Am Questions

 No Power With Gas Pedal All The Way To The Floor.
 New Coils, New Fuel Filt...

 No power - gas pedal all the way to the floor.
 New fuel filter, throttle body sensor, new coil packs, thermostat, fuel injectors from the salvage yard, new plugs - help

 I Have A 99 Grand Am Gt And I Have A Bad Water Leak I Had A Problem With It...

 Coolant System And Thermostat

 i have a 1999 pontiac grand am gt i notice rust in the coolant revoir so i attempt to flush system well i remove pin from the bottom of radiator but nothing would drain so i figureed to much build up ...